stripe/stripe-dotnet/README.md

 ```

 ### Serializing Stripe resources to JSON
-Stripe resources (i.e. objects returned from a Stripe resource or service call) can be serialized to a JSON string.
-The resulting string will match the publicly-documented API results returned from the server (see [Serialization and RawJObject](#serialization-and-rawjobject) below):
+Stripe resources returned from a Stripe .NET library method can be serialized to a JSON string, which will contain all publicly documented fields for that object (see [Serialization and RawJObject](#serialization-and-rawjobject) below):

 #### Newtonsoft Json.NET
 ```c#